Our families stay housed!

 - Employer/Employee rights & responsibilities

-An important part of the Family Promise North Shore Boston program is the aftercare services provided to each family post-graduation.
-While this is less intensive than the care families receive while in our program, staff meets monthly with graduate families to ensure they maintain their monthly budgets, income, expenses and continued debt reduction.
+An important part of the Family Promise North Shore Boston program is the aftercare services provided to each family post-graduation through the Families Forward Program, or “housing stabilization.
+While this is less intensive than the care families receive while in our emergency shelter, staff meets monthly with graduate families to ensure they maintain their monthly budgets, income, expenses and continued debt reduction.
 An ancillary benefit to the aftercare program is that we are able to assist families with any problem-solving issues, as well as help them resolve any needs that may arise, such as after school/summer camp needs or referrals to additional services.
+The Families Forward Program helps ensure that our guests’ instances of homelessness are non-recurring.